-The Reasonable and Allowable Amount is the lesser of: 1) the charge made by the provider/facility that furnished the care, service, or supply; 2) the negotiated amount established by a discounting or negotiated arrangement; 3) the "reasonable and customary charge" for the same treatment, service, or supply furnished in the same geographic area by a provider/facility of similar background, training and experience as further described below; 4), for inpatient or outpatient facility claims, an amount equivalent to 140% of the Medicare equivalent allowable amount; or 5), for provider claims, an amount equivalent to 110% of the Medicare equivalent allowable amount.
+The Reasonable and Allowable Amount is the lesser of: 1) the charge made by the provider/facility that furnished the care, service, or supply; 2) the negotiated amount established by a discounting or negotiated arrangement; or 3) Usual, Customary, and Reasonable (UC&R) reimbursement" for the same treatment, service, or supply furnished in the same geographic area by a provider/facility of similar background, training and experience as further described below.
+Out-of-network claims are repriced to the Usual, Customary, and Reasonable (UC&R) Allowable Amount.
+The term "Usual, Customary, and Reasonable (UC&R) Allowable Amount payable to a Physician, Facility/Institution, or supplier of services or supplies to the extent such allowable is reasonable both in amount and scope and does not exceed the general level of allowable amounts for others rendering or furnishing such services or supplies within the same geographic area in which the services are incurred for Illnesses or Injuries comparable in nature and severity to the Illness or Injury being treated.

-The term "reasonable and customary charge" shall mean an amount equivalent to the lesser of a commercially available database or such other cost or quality-based reimbursement methodologies as may be available and utilized by the Plan from time to time.
+The term "UC&R reimbursement" shall mean an amount equivalent to the lesser such other cost or quality-based reimbursement methodologies as may be available and utilized by the Plan from time to time.

-If there is insufficient information submitted for a given procedure, the Plan will determine the Reasonable and Allowable Amount based upon charges made for similar services.
-Determination of the "reasonable and customary charge" will take into consideration the nature and severity of the condition being treated, medical complications or unusual circumstances that require more time, skill or experience, and the cost and quality data for that provider/facility.
+If there is insufficient information submitted for a given procedure, the Plan will determine the Reasonable and Allowable Amount based upon reimbursement made for similar services.
+Determination of the "reasonable and customary reimbursement" will take into consideration the nature and severity of the condition being treated, medical complications or unusual circumstances that require more time, skill or experience, and the cost and quality data for that provider/facility.

-The term "geographic area" shall be defined as a metropolitan area, county, zip code, state or such greater area as is necessary to obtain a representative cross-section of providers, facilities, persons, or organizations rendering such treatment, service or supply for which a specific charge is made.
-For covered services rendered by a provider or facility in a geographic area where applicable law may dictate the maximum amount that can be billed by the rendering provider/facility, the Reasonable and Allowable Amount shall mean the lesser of amount established by applicable law for that covered service or the amount determined as set forth above.
+The term "geographic area" as it applies to any particular service or supply means a county or such greater area as is necessary to obtain a representative cross section of charges.
+If the Usual, Customary, and Reasonable Allowable Amount for a service or supply cannot be easily determined because of the unusual nature of the service or supply, the determination shall be made by the Plan Sponsor based on information it deems pertinent.
+For covered services rendered by a provider or facility in a geographic area where applicable law may dictate the maximum amount that can be billed by the rendering provider/facility, the Usual, Customary, and Reasonable Allowable Amount shall mean the lesser of amount established by applicable law for that covered service or the amount determined as set forth above.